kruisdraad/sima/README.md

 This will ONLY start to collect information.
 If you change the '{}' into '-f {}' the filter policy will be applied.
 Do not enable filtering unless you have testing correct working of the system FIRST.

+## Stuff to do

+- Create central API to exchange hash information (replace AVTotal API)
+- Exchange hashes with mail vendors to build a large database
+- Create filtering and policy builder